1

 physical reality.
 To make such a claim constitutes an error in logic

 known as the fallacy of the converse.
-The choices I offered are not
+The choices offered above are not

 logically equivalent.